blakegarretson/essentials/main.md

 ## Video Player

 - [VLC](http://www.videolan.org/): Cross-platform video player for nearly any format imaginable.
 Especially useful for when you need to do uncommon things like adjust audio/Bluetooth sync or load custom subtitles.
 The interface isn’t fancy, but it has the features you need (and many you don’t) and stays out of your way.
+    - An honorable mention has to go to [PotPlayer](https://potplayer.daum.net) if you’re on Windows.
+The interface is arguably better and it has a few features VLC doesn’t.
 - [IINA](https://iina.io/): While VLC works great on any platform, Mac users may prefer IINA.
 It’s a full-fledged media player with a clean interface and features like picture-in-picture mode and built-in subtitle downloading.
 If I’m on a Mac, I’m using IINA over VLC 99% of the time. **(Mac)**
 - [Friendly Streaming Browser](https://apps.apple.com/us/app/friendly-streaming-browser/id553245401?mt=12) is a weird name for a cool app.
 It’s just a front end for various streaming services (YouTube, Netflix, etc.), but it excels at multitasking by offering a Picture-In-Picture mode.
 I didn’t realize I needed this until I tried it.
 This is what you want when you’re working on something and need an easy way to play a 4-hour instrumental playlist from YouTube in the background, or maybe you’re editing photos or something, and you want to watch a mindless episode of a cooking show in a tiny window at the corner of your screen. **(Mac)**

 ## Photo/Image Editor